 Program Block Grants

 Block Grants are need-based and administered by the Teacher Education Program.
-For grant distribution consideration, students must have included a Financial Aid statement in their "Personal Achievements/Contributions" essay section, as part of the application essays and materials uploaded to their online eApp (please see the Application Handbook for details).
-Students must have also filed both the 2019-20 and 2020-21 FAFSA or Dream Act Application to be eligible.
+For grant distribution consideration, students must have included the optional Financial Aid statement as part of the application essays and materials uploaded to their online eApp (please see the Application Handbook for details).
+Students must have also filed both the 2020-21 and 2021-22 FAFSA or Dream Act Application to be eligible.

 The amount awarded to students varies each year depending on the number of applicants; for applicants to the most recent cohort, the range was from $1,500 to $6,000.